P'yur

-Pyur, Pyowr, Piwr, or P'ywr (uppercase: Փ, lowercase: փ; Armenian: փյուր; Classical Armenian: փիւր) is the 35th letter of the Armenian alphabet.
+P'yur, Pyowr, Piwr, or P'ywr (uppercase: Փ, lowercase: փ; Reformed orthography: փյուր; Classical orthography: փիւր) is the 35th letter of the Armenian alphabet.
 It represents the aspirated voiceless bilabial stop (/pʰ/).
 Its capital form is homoglyphic to the Cyrillic letter Ef, the Greek letter Phi, and the IPA symbol for the voiceless bilabial fricative.
 The lowercase form is the letter Tyun with two additional vertical lines jutting on the top and the bottom.
 Created by Mesrop Mashtots in the 5th century, it has a value of 8000 as an Armenian numeral.